Functioning

 systems are built on

-The conditions underneath them matter just as much because when they are strong, people have more capacity to learn, participate, collaborate, and grow.
+The conditions underneath them matter just as much.
+When underlying conditions are strong, it’s easier for people to participate, collaborate, and grow.

-Intentionally creating environments that are easy to navigate.
+Intentionally design environments that are easy to navigate.

 Communication matters.